 We live in a world where communication is instant, and the traditional workplace is no different.
 It’s no wonder that business leaders are apprehensive about asynchronous work.

 Without careful planning and dedicated resources, async work can undoubtedly lead to poor communication.
-Whether it’s a misinterpreted Slack message or an unanswered urgent email, communicating online certainly brings challenges.
+Whether it’s a misinterpreted Slack message or an unanswered urgent email, communicating remotely certainly brings challenges.